 Unbridely are thrilled to welcome Kate Pardey - a photographer with soul and substance - as one of our growing team of expert contributors.
 She is an accredited and award winning member of the Australian Institute of Professional Photographers, and also volunteers her time and skills to the amazing organisation, Heartfelt.

-We asked Kate to weigh in on the (sometimes) contentious issue of wedding timelines; to get her take on how to best plan your day, to make the most of natural light and maximise the opportunity for kick-ass photos.
+We asked Kate to weigh in on the (sometimes) contentious issue of wedding timelines; to get her take on how to plan your day, to make the most of natural light and maximise the opportunity for kick-ass photos.

 Take it away, Kate!